Some novel constructions of optimal Gromov-Hausdorff-optimal correspondences between spheres

 One can then check that for $n\geq7$, $d(x,x')+\zeta_n<\pi=d(F(x),F(x'))$.

 In order to proceed, suppose for the sake of reaching a contradiction that $d(F(x),F(x'))>d(x,x')+\zeta_3$.
-As in the previous case, we need to introduce some notation: let $p,p'\in\{p_1,\dots,p_{n+2}\}$ be the centers of the cones $N,N'$ respectively, and for brevity we will denote
+We define the following constant, which we will be extremely important during the rest of the section: